akpaevj/dashboard/README.md

 You can follow to any issue just by clicking on the issue card
 It adds a new item to the top menu as well

+You can adapt the plugin in settings by changing projects and statuses colors that will be displayed on dashboard page

 ## Installation:
 Just follow Redmine plugin installation steps (it doesn't require migration step)